 During a Partial Shutdown and in this case the market is only suspended if the Market Suspension Threshold is met.
 There are three circumstances in which the threshold is met or deemed to be met.

-NGESO determines that the spot time Initial National Demand Out-Turn is equal to or lower than 95% of the baseline forecast (this means that 5% or more of demand has been lost); or
+NESO determines that the spot time Initial National Demand Out-Turn is equal to or lower than 95% of the baseline forecast (this means that 5% or more of demand has been lost); or

-No more baseline forecast data is available to NGESO; or
+No more baseline forecast data is available to NESO; or

 72 hours have elapsed since the Partial Shutdown commenced.